dardanSelimi/AMT_Project_1/Teaching-HEIGVD-AMT-Discovery/README.md

 1. Clone this repo
 2. Build the application to generate the war file.
 We could not upload it on github because it was too heavy.
+3. Place it in Teaching-HEIGVD-AMT-Discovery/images/wildfly/data/
-2. Open a Docker terminal and move to the topology-amt folder.
+4. Open a Docker terminal and move to the topology-amt folder.
-3. Execute the following commands :
+5. Execute the following commands :
 `docker-compose down`
 `docker-compose up`